elnas/Follow-Person-Robot/README.md

 ## Build
 1. Create a catkin Workspace
-2. Go to your catkin workspace and pull git pull src folder to the workspace
+2. Go to your catkin workspace and git pull src folder to the workspace
 3. Build your catkin workspace using catkin_make.

 ## Citation